kubernetes-sigs/secrets-store-csi-driver/pkg/providers/vault/docs/vault-setup.md

 export VAULT_TOKEN="root"
 ```

-Note: *This is an example Vault cluster running in development mode.
+Note: *This is an example Vault cluster running in "dev" mode.
 This is not recommended
 for a production deployment for Vault.*

 Create a Kubernetes service account for Vault